 Arrive before noon to make the most of the trip.
 If your room isn’t ready you can leave your bags and check-in later.
-You can grab a quick bite of food in the gibson or in any of the nearby food outlets on our doorstep.
+Grab a quick bite of food in the gibson or in any of the nearby food outlets on our doorstep.

-If you fancy something not so high octane, but still active, then Surf Dock is based in the same location and you can do some kayaking, Standup Paddle Boarding (SUP).
+If you fancy something not so high octane, but still active, then Surfdock is based in the same location and you can do some kayaking or Standup Paddle Boarding (SUP).
+This is a real fun activity and will challenge the best us.
+For more details check out their website.

 We recommend to book either of these well in advance to get the time slot that you require.
 This is great fun and definitely sets the tone for the rest of the trip.